Germaine of Foix: Infanta Isabel of Castile

-In her will, Germaine de Foix included a major legacy to Isabel (1518-1537), a natural daughter of Charles V:
+In her will, Germaine de Foix included a major legacy to Isabel (1518–1537), a natural daughter of Charles V:

 Item, we bequeath and leave the string of 133 large pearls, which is the best that we possess, to the Most Serene Infanta Isabel of Castile, daughter of His Majesty the emperor, my son and my lord, on account of the great love that we feel for His Highness.

 A few days after Germaine's death, her husband sent a copy of the will to Empress Isabella with a cover letter noting "that Your Majesty can see the bequest of pearls that she left to the Most Serene Infanta."

-In 1998, Jaime Salazar cited the will and cover letter as evidence that Infanta Isabel may have been the daughter of Germaine and Charles V. Historian Manuel Fernández Álvarez agreed with this interpretation but did not provide any further evidence.
+In 1998, Jaime de Salazar y Acha cited the will and cover letter as evidence that Infanta Isabel may have been the daughter of Germaine and Charles V. Historian Manuel Fernández Álvarez agreed with this interpretation but did not provide any further evidence.

 The claim was controversial and other historians have not accepted it.
-In her biography Germana de Foix (2003), Rosa Rios Lloret pointed out that the will shows that Charles had a daughter named Isabel but does not name her mother.
+In her biography Germana de Foix (2003), Rosa Ríos Lloret pointed out that the will shows that Charles had a daughter named Isabel, but does not name her mother.
 Jaime de Salazar y Acha asserted that "the recent theory that Queen Germana left illegitimate offspring is completely unfounded."

 In his 2019 biography of Charles V, Geoffrey Parker claimed that in Valencia, the emperor's daughter Maria was known as Isabel.
 Parker wrote "the emperor did not sire a daughter named Isabel; neither with Queen Germaine nor with anyone else", but he did not explain why her father would refer to her in documents, including his will, by a local nickname rather than her given name.